0-3 Workshops & Events

 0-3 WORKSHOPS

-INFANT & TODDLER EMOTIONAL SECURITY & DEVELOPMENTAL TRAUMA SERIES
+INFANT & TODDLER EMOTIONAL SECURITY & DEVELOPMENTAL TRAUMA SERIES:

-Early Trauma Awareness Tuesday, February 3, 2026 | 4:30-6:00 pm PT / 7:30-9:00 pm ET
+Tuesday, February 3, 2026 | 4:30-6:00 pm PT / 7:30-9:00 pm ET

 Understand the lasting effects of early, repeated stress or trauma and how children’s neurological pathways are formed.
 Comprehend how the adversity experienced in early life can lead to physical and cognitive impairment and poorer overall health throughout life.
 Learn how these early experiences shape brain development, behavior, and relationships and how adults can offer healing, safety, and support.